midtown-ai/glossary/glossary/b.md

 # Binary Cross-Entropy Loss Function
+# BCE Loss Function

- If you are training a binary classifier, chances are you are using binary cross-entropy / log loss as your loss function.
+ If you are training a [binary classifier], a [multi-label classification, or a [regression], chances are you are using binary cross-entropy / log loss as your [loss function].
  ```
 cross-entropy loss = c = sum(0, n, Pi * log (1/Qi)